jenkinsci/gitlab-branch-source-plugin/README.md

 * `Tag discovery` - Discover tags in the project.
 To automatically build tags install `basic-branch-build-plugin`.

-* `Discover group/subgroup projects` - Discovers group/subgroup projects inside the owner.
-For example, discovers subgroups' projects.
-Only applicable to `GitLab Group` Job type.
+* `Discover group/subgroup projects` - Discovers subgroup projects inside a group/subgroup.
+Only applicable to `GitLab Group` Job type whose owner is a `Group`/`Subgroup` but not `User`.

 * `Log build status as comment on GitLab` - Enable logging build status as comment on GitLab.
 A comment is logged on the commit or merge request once the build is completed.
 You can decide if you want to log success builds or not.
 You can also use sudo user to comment the build status as commment e.g. `jenkinsadmin` or something similar.